LPG vs Natural Gas – Propane vs Methane

 So, LPG is a natural gas co-product.

-The dry gas is passed through the gas pipelines that deliver it to our homes and businesses.
+The dry natural gas is passed through the gas pipelines that deliver it to our homes and businesses.

 What is Liquefied Petroleum Gas (LPG)?